173duprot/pafu/README.md

 using nothing but unix tools (and stuff like lsyncd) and low cost low power servers.
 For some small things we can use ssh, larger things we can use lsyncd, rsync, and possibly even DRBD.

-This was originally an idea I had about building a fedarated text chat built around syncing text files, however it quickly expanded scope once I realized that I could sync directories, which can contain literally anything you want.

 ### Core
 - Every **object** (peice of media, chat, etc) is a **file**